+4/4 for general table layout

+2/3 for the choice of descriptive statistics

+2/3 for discussion of finding

+Wrong choice of descriptive statistics e.g. binary variable only takes mean (-1)

+Did not mention for potential confounding (-1)

+Total: 8/10

 I performed a two-sided, two-sample t test with unequal variances to determine whether there was an association between LDL levels and 5-year all-cause mortality.
 I did this by comparing the mean LDL levels among participants who did die within 5 years (118.70 mg/dl) compared to participants who survived after 5 years (127.20 mg/dl).
 The mean difference in LDL levels between the two groups is 8.5 mg/dl with a p-value of 0.0186.
 (Those who did die within 5 years, on average had a lower LDL levels by 8.5 mg/dl).
 We can therefore reject the null hypothesis that there is no difference in mean LDL levels between the two groups, at the 0.05 level.
 The associated 95% confidence interval of the difference in mean LDL levels between the two groups was between 1.44 and 15.56.
 We should proceed with caution however, in rejecting the null, because the lower bound of the 95% CI is relatively close to zero.